 Project #1:

-To address this issue, AHFH is seeking funding to purchase and outfit a mobile tool trailer.
+To address these challenges, AHFH is seeking funding to purchase and outfit a mobile tool trailer.
 This trailer will serve as a fully equipped, organized, and transportable tool station that can be taken directly to any job site.
-With built-in storage, shelving, and secure access, the tool trailer will allow volunteers and staff to have immediate access to the tools and materials needed to complete critical home repairs, new builds, home renovations, and community projects.
+Outfitted with built-in storage, shelving, and secure access, the trailer will allow volunteers and staff to have immediate access to all necessary tools, safety gear, and materials for home repairs, new builds, home renovations, and community projects.

 Project #2: